Remilitarisation of the Rhineland: Abyssinia Crisis

 On 7 June 1935, MacDonald resigned as prime minister and was succeeded by Stanley Baldwin.
 On October 3, 1935, Italy invaded Ethiopia, marking the onset of the Abyssinia Crisis.
 The British government, buoyed by public opinion in favor of collective security, championed sanctions against Italy through the League of Nations.

 This British stance on collective security created tensions with France.
-The French prioritized their security concerns regarding Nazi Germany and hoped to preserve the Stresa Front with Italy, even at the cost of Ethiopia.
+The French prioritised their security concerns regarding Nazi Germany and hoped to preserve the Stresa Front with Italy, even at the cost of Ethiopia.
 The French reluctance to impose sanctions against Italy revealed a strategic division between Paris and London.
 The ensuing diplomatic tensions presented Germany with an opportunity to contemplate the remilitarisation of the Rhineland.

 The complexity of the situation was further exacerbated when the Hoare–Laval Pact, a controversial proposal to partition Ethiopia between Italy and an Ethiopian rump state, was leaked.
 Its exposure led to strong negative reactions in both Britain and France, resulting in the resignation of British Foreign Secretary Samuel Hoare.

 Meanwhile, Germany extended support to Italy during the Abyssinia Crisis, further strengthening Italo-German ties.
 This shift in relations, combined with the diplomatic friction between Britain and France, set the stage for Germany's maneuvers regarding the Rhineland.

-German remilitarization
+German remilitarisation

 Neurath and secret intelligence

 British Foreign Secretary Anthony Eden believed that by 1940, Germany might rejoin the League of Nations, accept arms restrictions, and give up European territorial claims if they could remilitarise the Rhineland, reclaim former African colonies, and have "economic priority along the Danube".
 Ralph Wigram of the Foreign Office proposed allowing Germany's Rhineland remilitarisation in exchange for an "air pact" against bombing and Germany's commitment to stable borders, but this idea didn't gain traction.
 Eden aimed for a "general settlement" that would see a return to 1920s stability and have Hitler act diplomatically, much like the Weimar Republic's Stresemann.

-In January 1936, the French Premier Pierre Laval presented the Franco-Soviet Pact for ratification.
+In January 1936, the French premier Pierre Laval presented the Franco-Soviet Pact for ratification.
 Later that month, during a London visit, Neurath informed Eden that Germany would reconsider its stance on the Locarno Pact if other signatories made bilateral agreements that conflicted with its spirit.
 Eden's subsequent reaction gave Neurath the impression that Britain might support Germany against France in the event of Rhineland's remilitarisation.
 The Locarno treaty contained a clause that called for arbitration of "all disputes" in which "the parties are in conflict as to their respective rights".
 Both Neurath and State Secretary Prince Bernhard von Bülow felt the Franco-Soviet Pact violated the Locarno agreement but advised Hitler against seeking arbitration, fearing it would remove their excuse for remilitarisation.
 Though Neurath hinted at invoking the Locarno's arbitration clause in early 1936, Germany never did.